Biodance vs Quasi Bio Collagen Face Mask: Which is better?

 What Happened

 According to the instructions, you’re supposed to cleanse your face to the point where there’s no product on your face at all.
-Get every scrap of makeup off.
+Get every scrap of makeup, sunscreen and serum off.
 You want as much contact between the microneedles and your skin as possible, and this means no hyaluronic acid or moisturiser of any kind.

 So that’s what I did.
 My face felt uncomfortably dry, but I knew it was temporary so I ignored it.
 I peeled one of the patches from its plastic sheet and tried not to touch the sticky outer edges too much.
 The microneedles are in the middle of the patch, so it’s important to align the frown line with the centre of the patch properly.